Four dead after boat full of tourists ‘celebrating birthday’ sinks in Italy

 A video released on Sunday shows pieces of wood floating on top of the lake whilst a helicopter flew overhead.

-The president of the Lombardy region, Attilio Fontana, confirmed in a Facebook post that the boat, which had more than 20 passengers on board, as well as crew, was 16 metres long and had been hired by tourists.
+The president of the Lombardy region, Attilio Fontana, confirmed in a Facebook post that the boat, which had more than 20 passengers on board, as well as crew, had been hired by tourists.

 He said the “very serious incident” had been “caused by a whirlwind”.

-A large lake located on the southern side of the Alps, Lake Maggiore is the second-largest lake in Italy and the largest in southern Switzerland.
-It is divided – both the lake and its shoreline - between the Italian regions of Piedmont and Lombardy and the Swiss canton of Ticino.
+Located in the southern side of the Alps, Lake Maggiore is the second-largest lake in Italy and the largest in southern Switzerland.
+It is divided – both the lake and its shoreline – between the Italian regions of Piedmont and Lombardy and the Swiss canton of Ticino.

 Join our commenting forum